Representation of tensor functions using lower-order structural tensor set: two-dimensional point group: Introduction to representation theory of tensor functions

 \subsection{Anisotropic tensor functions: reformulation by Man and Goddard}

-In 2017, Man and Goddard \cite{man2018remarks} proposed a new approach and reformulated the representation of anisotropic tensor functions.
+In 2018, Man and Goddard \cite{man2018remarks} proposed a new approach and reformulated the representation of anisotropic tensor functions.
 In their reformulation, the structural tensors do not need to be invariant under symmetry operation of the point group like in Eq. (\ref{eq 2.6}).
 Instead, the structural tensors can either remain invariant or permute to other structural tensors.
-This modification allows introducing multiple low-order (i.e., 1st and 2nd order) structural tensors instead of high-order structural tensors for many point groups.
+This modification allows introducing multiple lower-order (i.e., 1st and 2nd order) structural tensors instead of higher-order structural tensors for many point groups.
 In the reformulation, the structural tensors only partially preserve the material symmetry so additional symmetry constraints are required for the isotropic extension of the anisotropic tensor functions.

 The reformulated representation theory is briefly summarized below.
 Note that we use different symbols compared to \cite{man2018remarks}.
-Also, Man and Goddard did not present the reformulation for scalar-valued functions, which is shown here considering its wide application for constitutive modeling.
+In this study we present also a reformulation for the scalar-valued tensor functions considering its wide application for constitutive modeling.
 Consider the scalar- and tensor-valued functions $\psi(\mathbf v, \mathbf{A},\mathbf{W})$ and $\mathbf T (\mathbf v, \mathbf{A},\mathbf{W})$ in Eq. (\ref{eq 2.4}) again.
-There are three steps to apply the reformulated representation theory: \begin{enumerate} \item Select suitable low-order structural tensors $\mathbf M$, either vectors or 2nd order tensors, for a specific point group $\mathcal G$.
+There are three steps to apply the reformulated representation theory: \begin{enumerate} \item Select suitable lower-order structural tensors $\mathbf M$, either vectors or 2nd order tensors, for a specific point group $\mathcal G$.
 These structural tensors must be either invariant or permute to others under symmmetry operations of $\mathcal G$.

 \item Define an isotropic extension of these two anisotropic tensor functions, i.e. ${\psi}(\mathbf v, \mathbf{A},\mathbf{W}) = {\hat \psi}(\mathbf v, \mathbf{A},\mathbf{W},\mathbf{M})$ and $\mathbf {T} (\mathbf v, \mathbf{A},\mathbf{W}) = \mathbf {\hat T} (\mathbf v, \mathbf{A},\mathbf{W},\mathbf{M})$.
 The representation of ${\hat \psi}$ and $\mathbf {\hat T}$ follows Eqs. (\ref{eq 2.2}) and (\ref{eq 2.3}).